Siphoin/AudioObjectLibrary/README.md

 You can import the library in 2 ways:

-unitypackage with demo scene
+unitypackage with demo scene.
+(AudioObjectLibrary_Demo.unitypackage)

 unitypackage with some library files and resources.
+(AudioObjectLibrary_Lib.unitypackage)